tchoi8/teachingasart/lectures/lecture1.md

 #3-4.

+Student: But Gift, in sociology, is something poeple give to each other in hope of reward, or compensation?

-Gift is different from trade.
-It's not transactional.
+Taeyoon: Gift is different from trade, it's not transactional.

 Teaching and learning can be a reciprocal relationship.
 Student can inspire the teacher, and help the teacher learn.

+Student: How about bad teachers? who approach teaching as purely professional task?

-Good teachers and bad teachers are different. or is it a bad curricular system that makes a bad teacher.
+Good teachers and bad teachers are different.
+There's alot to learn from bas teachers.
+It can be a bad curricular system that makes a bad teacher.

 #5.
 Kant's notion of education stresses discipline over creativity.

-It feels like many of the public education
+It feels like many of the public education enforces discipline to tailor people to fit into the society.

 #6.
 Education, in a traditional understanding, is taming the nature into utilitarian purpose.
 It's like cutting a tree into a log, and then making a pencil from it.

 Learning is about learning to learn.
 You may remember learning to ride a bicycle.
 Verbal instructions offer little help.
 You need to ride the bicycle and fall a few times and you learn to take risk, each time balancing your movement.

 Student: "especially after No Child Left Behind."